Secrets to Designing the Perfect Brand

 Personality: Formal vs Informal

-Tom Ford wanted to design a menswear brand for the ‘man’s man’.
+Tom Ford wanted to design a menswear brand for the man’s man’.
 To do that he recognised that a brand needs to express an attitude, it needs to have a personality.

-Ford centred his idea around French, English and Italian ideals of design, quality of fabric and attention to detail.
+As a result, Ford centred his idea around French, English and Italian ideals of design, quality of fabric and attention to detail.
 Ford’s use of black contrasting with white in many of his design ideas, expresses decorum, and refinement and endorses a sense of decadence in every stitch.

 With a design rejuvenation in 2001 in collaboration with the agency, Pearlfisher, it was on the stipulation that they were reading from the same page as Innocent and integrated the tenets of their philosophy.

-BrewDog’s controversial stance makes, “a physical statement about collaboration and inclusivity, which have always been a cornerstone of the craft brewer’s identity,” according to a company statement.
+BrewDog’s controversial stance makes, “a physical statement about collaboration and inclusivity, which have always been a cornerstone of the craft brewer’s identity,”.
+According to a company statement.

-If you’d like to receive more advice on brand secrets or would like help with your brand, contact a member of our team today.
+If you’d like to receive more advice on brand secrets.
+Or would like help with your brand.
+Contact a member of our team today.